Int-amplified endomorphisms of compact K\"ahler spaces

 \subsubsection{\textbf{\textup{Acknowledgments}}}

-The author would like to thank Professor De-Qi Zhang for many inspiring ideas and discussions, Professor Tien-Cuong Dinh for answering questions about differential forms and currents, and Professor Andreas H\"oring for solving the finiteness problem of surjective endomorphisms of general compact K\"ahler spaces.
+The author would like to thank Professor De-Qi Zhang for many inspiring ideas and discussions, Professor Tien-Cuong Dinh for answering questions about differential forms and currents, and Professor Andreas H\"oring for discussing the finiteness problem of surjective endomorphisms of general compact K\"ahler spaces.
 He also thanks the referees for very careful reading and many constructive suggestions to improve the paper.
 The author was supported by a President's Graduate Scholarship of NUS.